 Visit the geological timechart pages at the British Geological Survey (BGS).

 You are likely to come across other differing dates for the start and finish of various geological periods in textbooks and websites.
-The times given below are largely those recommended by the BGS and the International Commission on Stratigraphy which has ratified a report on the subject published in 2012 by three experts – Gradstein, Ogg & Smith.
+The times given below are largely those recommended by the BGS and the International Commission on Stratigraphy which has ratified a report on the subject published in 2012 by three experts – Gradstein, Ogg & Smith – and updated in 2022.
 As knowledge improves so these dates are likely to change – treat them with some caution.